Last Updated on January 10, 2023 by Andrew Pirie

 In the column of Mr. Joaquin “Qunito” Henson at the Philippine Star on 21-February-2016, he had the opportunity to interview Mr. Michael Keon, the head of Project Gintong Alay, during the administration of Pres.
 Ferdinand E. Marcos.
 (See: http://www.philstar.com)

-Mr. Keon cited the Gintong Alay Program’s facts and what lessons should be learned from the model they had in the ’80s.
-And provides a genuine model on how the Philippine Athletics program should be run.
+Mr. Keon cited the Gintong Alay Program’s facts and learning lessons from the model they had in the ’80s.
+And provides a genuine model on the ideal running of Philippine Athletics program.

 In the points raised by Mr. Keon, we see a common groundwork on all of this, and it involves consistent programs in training Athletes.